CiMu123/gitskills/readme.txt

-This is a test text file.
+this is a text file called readme.txt

-for second commit
-git is a distributed version control system git is a free software git has a mutable index called stage
-D
-git tracks changed
-I change again:
-change change change